-We have entered into a sales agency financing agreement, dated as of August 14, 2019, with the sales agent, forward seller and forward purchaser under which we may issue and sell up to \$600,000,000 of our common stock from time to time through the sales agent (acting in its capacity as sales agent or as forward seller, as described below), as our agent for the offer and sale of shares of our common stock.
-The sales agency financing agreement provides that, in addition to the issuance and sale of shares of our common stock by us through the sales agent, we also may enter into one or more forward sale contracts under a master forward sale agreement and one or more related supplemental confirmations between us and Barclays Bank PLC, an affiliate of Barclays.
+We have entered into a sales agency financing agreement, dated as of December 21, 2022, with the sales agent, forward seller and forward purchaser under which we may issue and sell up to \$1,000,000,000 of our common stock from time to time through the sales agent (acting in its capacity as sales agent or as forward seller, as described below), as our agent for the offer and sale of shares of common stock.

+The sales agency financing agreement provides that, in addition to the issuance and sale of shares of common stock by us through the sales agent, we also may enter into one or more forward sale contracts under a master forward sale agreement and one or more related supplemental confirmations between us and Barclays Bank PLC, an affiliate of Barclays.
 We refer to Barclays Bank PLC, when acting in this capacity, as the forward purchaser.
-In connection with each such forward sale contract, the forward purchaser or its affiliate will, at our request, borrow from third parties and, through the forward seller, sell a number of shares of our common stock equal to the number of shares of our common stock underlying such forward sale contract.
-In no event will the aggregate number of shares of our common stock sold through the sales agent, whether as an agent for us or as the forward seller, under the sales agency financing agreement and under any forward sale contracts, have an aggregate sales price in excess of \$600,000,000.
+In connection with each such forward sale contract, the forward purchaser or its affiliate will, at our request, borrow from third parties and, through the forward seller, sell a number of shares of common stock equal to the number of shares of common stock underlying such forward sale contract.
+In no event will the aggregate number of shares of common stock sold through the sales agent, whether as an agent for us or as the forward seller, be in excess of \$1,000,000,000, which is the aggregate gross sales price of shares of common stock available for offer and sale under the sales agency financing agreement and under any forward sales contracts pursuant to this prospectus supplement and the accompanying prospectus.

-The sales, if any, of our common stock under the sales agency financing agreement will be made in "at the market" offerings as defined in Rule 415 of the Securities Act, including sales made directly on NASDAQ, the existing trading market for our common stock, or sales made to or through a market maker or through an electronic communications network.
-In addition, our common stock may be offered and sold by such other methods, including privately negotiated transactions, as we and the sales agent (and related forward seller and forward purchaser) agree to in writing.
+The sales, if any, of our common stock under the sales agency financing agreement will be made in "at the market" offerings as defined in Rule 415 of the Securities Act, including sales made directly on Nasdaq, the existing trading market for our common stock, or sales made to or through a market maker or through an electronic communications network.
+In addition, our common stock may be offered and sold by such other methods, including privately negotiated transactions (including block transactions), as we and the sales agent (and related forward seller and forward purchaser) agree to in writing.